thalkz/thalkz.com/pages/meijster_distance.md

 # Implementing the Meijster Distance algorithm in Kotlin

 At my current job, we wanted to implement some kind of "sticker" images for the UI.
 What we call a sticker is a regular image of some object or person, with the background removed.
 A sticker can be created from the camera roll or by using an existing image.
 But only removing the background doesn't really make it *feel* like a sticker.
-For it to acutally look like a sticker, it needd to have a white border following the sticker's edge.
+For it to actually look like a sticker, it needd to have a white border following the sticker's edge.

 So I ask Cyril on how to approach this problem, and he sent me a link to [this PDF](https://fab.cba.mit.edu/classes/S62.12/docs/Meijster_distance.pdf).
 A research paper titled "A GENERAL ALGORITHM FOR COMPUTING DISTANCE TRANSFORMS IN LINEAR TIME", from A. MEIJSTER‚ J.B.T.M.
 ROERDINK and W.H.
 HESSELINK.

 Scrolling through this paper, I could see that
 1) It's not super long, only 10 pages
 2) It has pseudo code that seems easy enough to implement, even though on first read it's pretty obscure
-3) It has some pretty intriging graphs, like this one:
+3) It has some pretty intriguing graphs, like this one:

 ![paper_graph](../images/meijster/pdf_graph.png)

-Now what `Fu` is or what "lower envelope" exactly means isn't exatly clear right now.
+At this point, the concept of "lower envelope" or `Fu` are not immediately clear.
 But I took the time to read it and the overall algorithm isn't too complex !

 ## How does this help to draw white borders on stickers ?